Competencies

 Wearing loose braces can be a little unfamiliar at first and take some time to get used to.
 How long it takes to get used to it depends on various factors.

 First of all, the type of braces plays a role.
-There are different types of loose braces, for example retainers, aligners / Invisalign or functional aligners.
-Depending on which type of braces are worn, the settling-in period can vary.
+There are different types of removable braces, for example retainers, aligners, or functional regulators.
+Depending on the type of braces worn, the adjustment period may vary.

 Another factor is individual sensitivity.
 Some people find wearing braces uncomfortable or annoying, while for others it is barely noticeable.
 The duration and frequency of wearing braces can also play a role.
 The longer and more often the braces are worn, the faster the body can get used to them.